sjackman/white-spruce-organelles-paper/README.md

 ### Comparative genomics

-The putative mitochondrial sequences of the white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.
+The putative mitochondrial sequences of white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.

 Conclusion
 ==========

-+ One lane of MiSeq data assembles the 124 kbp plastid genome
-+ One lane of HiSeq data assembles the putative 6 Mbp mitochondrial genome
+One lane of MiSeq sequencing of whole genome DNA is sufficient to assemble the 125 kbp complete plastid genome, and one lane of HiSeq sequencing of whole genome DNA is sufficient to assemble a draft 6 Mbp mitochondrial genome of white spruce.
+Scaffold contiguity can be improved with additional mate-pair library sequencing if available.
-+ The assembly is composed of organellar sequences as well as nuclear repeat elements
-+ The organellar sequences are separated from the nuclear sequences by classifying the sequences using their length, depth of coverage and GC content
+The resulting assembly of whole genome sequencing data is composed of organellar sequences as well as high-copy-number nuclear repeat elements.
+The organellar sequences can be separated using a k-means classifier based on their length, depth of coverage and GC content of the sequences.

-+ These white spruce sequences are aligned to the [Norway spruce (*Picea abies*)][norwayspruce] complete plastid genome ([NC_021456][]) and putative mitochondrial sequences with 99.2% and 98.3% identity, respectively.
+The white spruce plastid genome shows no structural rearrangements when compared with Norway spruce.
+The mitochondrial genome in contrast shows much structural rearrangement, though more work is needed to determine what is due to the draft nature of these mitochondrial assemblies and what is true structural rearrangement.

+The mitochondrial genome is quite gene sparse in comparison to the plastid genome.
+7% of the mitochondrial genome is composed of repeats, and 1% is composed of genes.
+A large portion of the content of the mitochondrial genome is yet unexplained.

 Acknowledgements
 ================

-The authors would like to thank Carson Holt for being exceedingly responsive and helpful in tweaking MAKER.
+Shaun Jackman would like to thank his supervisors Inanc Birol and Joerg Bohlmann for their guidance in the preparation of this manuscript, and Carson Holt for being exceedingly responsive and helpful in tweaking MAKER.

 References
 ==========